 Evening Up The Score

 How do I fix this as a DM and give PCs a real choice to make when choosing to learn / prepare one of the two spells over the other?
-Well one simple solution would be to reduce the damage of fireball to either 6 or 7d6 damage, a solution I rather like its excessive damage is basically a mistake (it should probably be a 5th or 6th level spell!), that unbalances the game.
+Well one simple solution would be to reduce the damage of fireball to either 6 or 7d6 damage, a solution I rather like as the spell’s excessive damage is basically a mistake (it should probably be a 5th or 6th level spell!), that unbalances the game.
 However it’s a mistake that gamers loved so much that it stuck around (DM David has some interesting related reading on this topic).

 If you’re a bit nervous about messing around too much with the damage of the game’s most iconic spell, then what you could do instead is pimp lightning bolt a bit by giving enemies in metal armour disadvantage on their saving throw when struck.
 A small change that makes a lot of sense in terms of realism and in the right circumstances could make lightning bolt even deadlier than fireball – and therefore a viable choice.